marwoj/seed-spring-vue-aws-ec2/README.md

 1. Ansible builds Spring Boot and Vue application
 1. Ansible builds docker images and pushes them to AWS ECR
 1. Ansible starts docker containers on EC2
-1. All services (spring boot, vue, mongo) runs on a single EC2 instance.
+1. All services (spring boot, vue, mongo) run on a single EC2 instance. *If required, please take care about database backups.*
-1. Traefik is used as loadbalancer, to route https requests to required containers by domain name.
+1. Traefik is used as load balancer, to route https requests to required containers by domain name.

-That's how the application looks like in a browser.
-When page is opened it sends request to BE to verify connection.
+That's how the application looks in a browser.
+When the page is opened it sends a request to BE to verify connection.
 Additionally, if domain and SMTP server is configured, email can be sent.

 ![Application](./readme/app.png "Application")